 The following result is a consequence of Propositions \ref{cs_normal} and \ref{cosetquasinormal}.
 In fact, it also follows the research made for bands of semigroups in \cite{Pe71} when considering the reducts $(S;\wedge)$ and $(S;\vee)$ of a skew lattice $S$.

 \begin{corollary} Let $S$ be a skew lattice.
-Then, $S$ is normal if and only if $S$ is simultaneously right quasi normal and left quasi normal.
-Dually, $S$ is conormal if and only if $S$ is simultaneously right quasi conormal and left quasi conormal. \end{corollary}
+Then, $S$ is normal if and only if $S$ is simultaneously right quasi-normal and left quasi-normal.
+Dually, $S$ is conormal if and only if $S$ is simultaneously right quasi-conormal and left quasi-conormal. \end{corollary}